AndrewMorelNJ/osticket-prereqs/README.md

 </p>

 <p>
-Create an Azure Virtual Machine Windows 10 (22H2), 2 vCPUs
+Create an Azure Virtual Machine Windows 10 (22H2)

+When Choosing the size, you need at least 2 vCPUs

 - Name: osticket-vm